aleph-im/aleph-docs/docs/tutorials/python/advanced.md

 ```
 and retrieve the printed IPFS hash.

-Pin the volume on Aleph using `aleph pin`:
+Pin the volume on aleph.im using `aleph pin`:
 ```shell
 aleph pin $IPFS_HASH --channel TEST
 ```